Gamelander4/Pollution_Sensor/index.md

 <h2>What I want to learn after BSE</h2>
 After BSE, I want to learn more about how hardware combines with software, as my introduction to hardware at BSE and my previous experience with software makes me want to explore this topic.
 I also want to learn about how to make these kinds of projects at home, as these were very fun and I would like to do more of them.

-# Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FUxozmPNDVo?si=XlT-isqdq8HuzQwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<h2>What I did</h2>
-I collected a few days worth of data, as I would need that data for potential machine learning modifications.
-In addition, I refined the dashboard that displays the data, since the default display was unintuitive.
-<h2>Surprises</h2>
-Something that surprised me was that sometimes, the temperature sensor would get a higher reading than what the temperature is on the weather app.
-This is suprising because since the sensor is reading the weather at my exact location, that means the weather app only provides the weather for my general area, which I did not know.
-<h2>Challenges</h2>
-One challenge I faced was that sometimes, the code would crash.
-It did not happen that often so when it did happen, I would just restart it and it would run as normal.
-<h2>What's next</h2>
-Next is the modifications.
-A modification idea that I have is using the data I have in a machine learning model that predicts temperature, which essentially creates my own weather forecast.
-I am also thinking of 3D printing an enclosure for my project, as I currently do not have a case for it.

 # Machine Learning Graphs
 <div class='row'>
     <div style="text-align:center; display:inline-block; width:48%; margin-right:1%;">